alsabaj/reward_system/README.md

 ### Currency
 Currencies table have name, code and exchange rate parameters.
 USD is used as the default currency.

-### Users/Customers
+### Customers
-Customers information, current available reward points and their reward history can be viewed from customers page.
+Customers information, current reward points and their reward history can be viewed from customers page.

 ### Orders

 Orders page displays the list of existing orders.
 New orders can be added by selecting customer, currency and sales amount.
-There is also a feature to redeem rewards points while adding a new order.

 <ul>
     <li>